itsjavi/storylite/README.md

   and/or fixes for Vue, Svelte, Solid, and others is welcome via PRs.
 - No support for MDX files, to keep the project simple, but adding support via PRs is welcome as long as it doesn't add too much complexity.
+- Changes to the config file will require a full server restart at the moment.

 ## Usage